jantar1154/graphme/README.md

 ## Usage
 ### Prerequisities
-You will need a compiler (i.e. gcc)
+You will need a compiler (e.g. gcc)

 ### Installation
 1. Please copy these commands and paste them into your terminal (Linux):